-Vocativ, is what some trust for a news source in the United States.
+Vocativ.com, is the kind of online site some people trust as a news source in the United States.
 An American news-aggregator accessing the ‘deep web’ for information in a bid to report the world in slick packaging that uses dramatic music and oversized fonts to really DRIVE HOME A POINT.
 I get it.
 A bit like VICE.
 It is also the kind of site with headlines like “The Hard Truth About Girl-on-Guy Rape.”
 So, how could I miss it in the title for this one: “Tower of Trouble” about Ponte City Apartments and how drastically living conditions have changed inside Johannesburg’s most recognizable address.
 Watch the six minute video here first:

 As the video shows, indeed, things have changed for Ponte’s residents.
 I’ve visited.
 It’s safe and clean and has made great use of the ground floor communal areas, including a recreational area for kids where they can hang out or do homework with the help of after-school supervisors.

 The views are mesmerizing and I imagine it a special place to live taking into consideration its history and symbolism for the city.

 The video does a good enough job of reporting the story except for the instances where it so obviously shows up the racial bias of the producers.

 Whiteness equals normalcy for the people at Vocativ.
 In their reporting and framing of the story through interviews and narration they make a big deal of the fact that white people are now living in Ponte.
 Why?

 Black life is just as worthy reporting as white life.
 What about all the people (black I bet) who’ve lived in Ponte throughout its upheavals, cleanups and restorations?
 Where are they?
 Floors 1 – 11?
 They must have great stories to tell of Ponte’s past and have opinions much more valuable for their commitment to the place than the newer neighbors?